 During the 1980s, McWane added M&H Valve Company and acquired Clow Water Systems Company and Clow Valve Company.
 Kennedy Valve Company of Elmira, N.Y., was added in 1988.
-Subsequently, McWane strengthened its global commitment by establishing McWane International, which markets all McWane products worldwide.
+Subsequently, McWane strengthened its global commitment by establishing McWane International, which today markets all McWane products worldwide.

-McWane entered the Canadian market in 1989 with the acquisition of Canada Pipe Company in Hamilton, Ontario.
+McWane entered the Canadian market in 1989, with the acquisition of Canada Pipe Company in Hamilton, Ontario.
 Following entry into Canada, McWane expanded its manufacturing further by establishing Clow Canada in 1990, consolidating manufacturing operations in St. Johns, New Brunswick.

-McWane Gulf was established in 2015 for expanding the production and sales of our fittings, valve, hydrant, and plumbing products into Middle East markets. .McWane Gulf will produce water and sewer products to international specifications, including ductile iron fittings, valves and hydrants, drainage products, soil pipe along with fittings and couplings.
+McWane Gulf was established in 2015 for expanding the production and sales of our fittings, valve, hydrant, and plumbing products into Middle East markets.
+McWane Gulf manufactures water and sewer products as well as energy and process valves to international specifications, including ductile iron fittings, valves and hydrants, drainage products, cast iron soil pipe, soil fittings and couplings.

-In 2015, the McWane ductile iron pipe companies (Pacific States Cast Iron Pipe Company, Atlantic States Cast Iron Pipe Company, and Clow Water Systems Company) unified under the brand McWane Ductile.
+In 2015, the McWane ductile iron pipe companies (Pacific States Cast Iron Pipe Company, Atlantic States Cast Iron Pipe Company and Clow Water Systems Company) unified under the brand McWane Ductile.
 The plants are now referred to as McWane Ductile - New Jersey, McWane Ductile - Ohio, and McWane Ductile - Utah.

 Today, McWane, Inc. is a multinational and diverse corporation with over 6,000 team-members globally and is one of the largest privately-owned companies in the southeastern USA.

 The company is preparing next year to begin celebrating its 100th year in operation, and is led by its Chairman, Phillip McWane and by its President, Ruffner Page.